BEYOND THE BOSPORUS: Turkey surpises markets with “front-loaded” rates shotgun

-Turkey’s central bank went for some shock therapy on March 18, bringing in a “front-loaded” policy rate (one-week repo) hike of 200 bp to 19%, giving currency traders, whose expectations were built on the likelihoos of only a 100 bp increase, a positive surprise.
+Turkey’s central bank went for some shock therapy on March 18, bringing in a “front-loaded” policy rate (one-week repo) hike of 200 bp to 19%, giving currency traders, whose expectations were built on the likelihood of only a 100 bp increase, a positive surprise.

 It amounted to an unequivocally hardcore and pre-emptive “orthodox” move, the like of which has not been seen in Turkey for more than a decade.